+The Medium Synchronization Maximum Number of TXOPs subfield contains the value of the maximum number of TXOPs (MSD_TXOP_MAX) a non-AP STA is allowed to attempt to initiate while the MediumSyncDelay timer is running at a non-AP STA plus 1, except that the value 15 indicates any number of TXOPs as long as the Medium Sync Delay timer is nonzero.

 TGbe editor: Modify the following text in P213L25 of 11be draft 0.4 as follows:

 35.3.13.7 Medium synchronization recovery procedure

+35.3.13.7.1 General

-The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA, which is initialized with a default TBD value The STA shall update the timer duration value with the one contained in the TBD field of the TBD element in the most recent frame received from its associated AP.
+The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA, which is initialized to aPPDUMaxTime defined in Table 36-68 (EHT PHY characteristics).
+The STA shall update its MediumSyncDelay timer with the value contained in the Medium Synchronization Duration field, if present, of the Basic variant ML element in the most recent frame received from its associated AP MLD.
 In addition, the timer resets to zero when any of the following events occur:

 — The STA receives a PPDU with a valid MPDU.